lstrsrt/anticheat/README.md

 Both x86 and x64 are supported.

 ## usage
-Compile, link against the library and call `AC_Initialize` on program startup.
+Compile as a .lib, link against it and call `AC_Initialize` on program startup.
 All other calls are optional and documented in api.h.

+For testing, start target.exe in Debug mode.
+Once the anticheat has initialized, it will load cheat.dll.
+The cheat will hook `SampleFunction` and `MessageBoxA`, which should be detected on the second scan.

 ## notes
 This is a research/educational project.
 It is most likely incompatible with